 Most people are aware Social Security has begun paying out more in benefits than it collects in payroll taxes.
 However, it had run surpluses for decades that most beneficiaries honestly believe is funding the shortfall until the demographic imbalance caused by the baby boom evens out.
 Since they “paid into it all of their lives,” supporters of Social Security distinguish it from Aid to Dependent Children or other wealth transfer programs.
 Inherent in this thinking is both factual inaccuracy and flawed logic.

-For those who remember and decry this change in 1939 as a betrayal, remember that the FDR administration had also taken the U.S. off the gold standard (domestically).
+For those who decry this change in 1939 as a betrayal, remember that the FDR administration had also taken the U.S. off the gold standard (domestically).
 Had the government continued to merely hold reserves in cash, the reserves would have been outstripped by inflation by the time the benefits were payable to most beneficiaries.

 Most people think of the treasury bond arrangement as the government putting their money into a “secure investment” that will pay them interest with very little risk.
-However, this is logically absurd.
+This is absurd.
 Treasury bonds are not “an investment.”
 An investment is a loan or advance of capital made in the hopes of earning interest from a producer of goods or services.
 The fundamental question anyone asks before risking their money with a bond issued by a private business is “How are you going to pay me back?”

 Thus, even the so-called “trust fund” does not represent a store of your own money, held in trust for your retirement.
 100% of your money was spent the moment it was received by the government.
 Most went to underwrite the benefits of current beneficiaries.
 The rest was spent on other government boondoggles and replaced by promises to repay you by taxing other people.
 Not one dime of current benefits represents a “payback” of one’s own money.
 Social Security is every bit as “socialist” as Aid to Dependent Children, Medicaid, Medicare, or any other government transfer of wealth.
 Where do you think it got its name?